How to take a PCAP on Windows/Linux/VNS (Packet Capture)

 ip a

-For example this is the output of ip a:
+- For example this is the output of

 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000